The latest news from the Casino world!

 Are loot boxes legal in belgium?

-Other games from HoYoverse studio, such as Honkai: Star Rail and Zenless Zone Zero, use similar systems and are still accessible in Belgium.
-Similarly, Arknights and Azur Lane allow players to collect characters without necessarily spending real money, which allows them to remain compliant with regulations.
+Other games from HoYoverse, such as Honkai: Star Rail and Zenless Zone Zero, use similar systems and are still available in Belgium.
+Similarly, Arknights and Azur Lane allow players to obtain characters without necessarily spending real money, enabling them to remain compliant with regulations.

-More and more Gacha mobile games use this modified loot box system.
-You get virtual currency without spending real money, which allows you to open chests or make wishes for free.
-This allows these games to remain available to Belgian users.
+More and more gacha mobile games are using this modified loot box system.
+You earn virtual currency without spending real money, allowing you to open chests or make wishes for free.
+This ensures these games remain available to Belgian users.

 Animal Crossing Pocket Camp: Available again in Belgium

-Due to the random fortune cookies available as in-app purchases, the game had been banned in Belgium since August 2019, but good news changed the situation at the end of 2024.
+Due to the random fortune cookies available via in-app purchases, the game had been banned in Belgium since August 2019, but some good news turned the tide at the end of 2024.

 Gambling club lootboxes animal crossing pocket camp complete